 - Medium- and large ring systems with calculated drug-like properties

-- ‘Topologically’ rigid compounds including spiro- and bridged heterocycles
+- ‘Topologically’ rigid screening compounds including spiro- and bridged heterocycles

 - High ‘unsaturation’ (Fsp3) content on demand